 A GPI and GPO can be configured as a watchdog timer (WDT).
-The WDT can be independent of power-supply sequencing or tied to a GPIO configured to provide a system-reset signal.
+The WDT can be independent of power-supply sequencing or tied to a GPIO functioning as a watchdog output (WDO) that is configured to provide a system-reset signal.
 The WDT can be reset by toggling a watchdog input (WDI) pin or by writing to SYSTEM_WATCHDOG_RESET over I2C.
+The WDI and WDO pins are optional when using the watchdog timer.
+The WDI can be replaced by SYSTEM_WATCHDOG_RESET command and the WDO can be manifested through the Boolean Logic defined GPOs or through the System Reset function.

 The WDT can be active immediately at power up or set to wait while the system initializes.
-Table 5 lists the programmable wait times before the initial timeout sequence begins.
+Table 8 lists the programmable wait times before the initial time-out sequence begins.